Listen to the Show

 What We’ll Cover

-David Reeves once believed his role in missions was to give generously to the ministries he knew.
+David Reeves once believed his role in missions was to give generously to the ministries he knew and supported.
 But after a moment of full surrender as a young man, God redirected his path toward a life of hands-on impact that would ripple across missions, Bible translation, and church planting worldwide.

 Major Topics Include: